-Solo for Two is a new work by dancer and choreographer Jean Abreu, which has its London premiere in our newly refurbished Purcell Room on 23 & 24 May.
-Ahead of the performance Jean spoke to us about his past visits to Southbank Centre, this latest piece, and how he views the future of dance.
+Solo for Two is a work by the celebrated dancer and choreographer Jean Abreu, which has its London premiere in our newly refurbished Purcell Room on 23 & 24 May, 2018.
+Ahead of the performance Jean spoke to us about his previous visits to the Southbank Centre, the significance of this piece, and how he views the future of dance.

-Your first major choreography with Jean Abreu Dance was INSIDE with the rock band 65daysofstatic, which drew a full house at the Queen Elizabeth Hall in September 2011.
+Your first major choreography with your company Jean Abreu Dance was INSIDE with the rock band 65daysofstatic, which drew a full house to our Queen Elizabeth Hall in September 2011.
 What are your memories of that collaboration?

 It was the dream!
 INSIDE is a production that explores life within prison walls.
 It features five male dancers and I did a great deal of research on psychological and physical means of imprisonment.
 One part of that was looking for the right sound to pair the choreography with.
 I was wandering around a music shop in Soho and heard 65daysofstatic for the first time.
 Their hard-edged industrial rock combined with an incredible depth and softness, is what the piece needed.
 I bought all their albums and immediately dropped their record label a line.
 To my surprise, they immediately embraced my ideas for Inside.
 The rest is now history, as all of a sudden I found myself at the Queen Elizabeth Hall for full house performances with 65daysofstatic.

-How is Solo for Two different from your last work?
+How is Solo for Two different from your previous work?

 In November 2016 we performed A Thread at Southbank Centre.
 This production was a huge force of nature with heavy weights, cables and a big lead covered ball, all in a kind of labyrinth that was created in collaboration with Brazilian sculptor Elisa Bracher.
 Five dancers from China, Brazil and the UK had to try to find their way out of this creation.
 I can’t be grateful enough to Southbank Centre’s backstage tech team for their invaluable help in making that happen.
 In 2013 I collaborated with visual artists Gilbert & George with projections of their art in Blood, which ran at the Royal Opera House and now we face more technological challenges, by bringing a little robot on stage with us.